zub2/dotprint/README.md

 So this might be useful to you if you are still running some DOS applications, perhaps in dosemu.
 With some scripting you can make the old DOS applications produce PDFs.

-In difference to previous versions: dotprint does not expect the input to be in UTF-8 encoding, which is something a DOS application would most likely *not* produce.
-So no conversion of the input file is necessary.
-You can define your encoding by a commandline switch.
-Assuming your Input file is in CP850 you can specify the encoding with a translation table:
+The input file encoding is expected to be a simple singl ebyte encoding, as would be common in the DOS days.
+It can be specified using a translation table.
+E.g. if your input file is in CP850 you can run dotprint lik this:
 ```
 dotprint -t tables/cp850.trans --output myfile.pdf myfile.PRN
 ```
-Those translation files are delivered with dotprint in the tables folder.
+The translation files are delivered with dotprint in the tables folder.
 TODO: Specifiy an installation directory for the translation tables and reference this folder here.

 # Compiling